m3y54m/Embedded-Engineering-Roadmap/README.md

 ### ✳️ Debugging

+Debugging embedded systems involves identifying and resolving software defects and hardware malfunctions.
+Various techniques are employed to pinpoint the root causes of issues, such as static code analysis, dynamic analysis, simulation and emulation, in-circuit debugging, and hardware debugging.

 - [🔘 Using Asserts in Embedded Systems](https://interrupt.memfault.com/blog/asserts-in-embedded-systems)

 #### 🔵 JTAG / SWD

+JTAG and SWD (Serial Wire Debug) are two popular interface protocols used for debugging and programming embedded systems.
+JTAG is a more general-purpose protocol that can be used to debug and program a wider range of devices, while SWD is a simpler and more compact protocol that is specifically designed for ARM microcontrollers.

 - [🔘 A Deep Dive into ARM Cortex-M Debug Interfaces](https://interrupt.memfault.com/blog/a-deep-dive-into-arm-cortex-m-debug-interfaces)
 - [🔘 Guide: Connecting your debugger](https://stm32-base.org/guides/connecting-your-debugger.html)
 - [🔘 STM32 + SWD + ST-Link + CubeIDE | Debugging on Custom Hardware Tutorial - Phil's Lab #4](https://www.youtube.com/watch?v=qMUzLU636s8)

 #### 🔵 GDB

+GDB (GNU Debugger) is a powerful and versatile debugger for source-level and machine-level debugging.
+It supports a wide range of programming languages, including C, C++, Objective-C, Java, and Rust.
+GDB is a free and open-source software tool that is widely used by developers and researchers.

 - [🔘 Advanced GDB Usage](https://interrupt.memfault.com/blog/advanced-gdb)
 - [🔘 How do breakpoints even work?](https://interrupt.memfault.com/blog/cortex-m-breakpoints)